olc-techsupport/Agriculture-pine_ridge_bison_habitat/documents/data_sovereignty.md

 and the philosophical relationship between the Lakota people and the land.
 The near-extermination of bison in the 19th century was inseparable from the effort to dispossess Indigenous peoples of the Northern Great Plains.
-Restoration is therefore an act of sovereignty, not just ecology.
+Restoration is therefore an assertion of sovereignty.

 This analysis exists to support that restoration.
 It provides information that combines spatial and environmental data from public federal sources